Josiel1998/Research_Skyskraper_Josiel/README.md

 <sub><sup>Replace text within brackets []</sup></sub>

+### Install the following packages

 ```
 pip install python-dotenv
 ```

-- Install the following packages
+- Install other packages that are important for the source code
 ```
 Flask
 Matplotlib